nidhi0606/VyaPyaarAI/README.md

 Empowering Bharat’s Entrepreneurs with AI-Powered E-Commerce Guidance

-VyapYaarAI is an intelligent assistant designed to help first-time entrepreneurs and small-town sellers start, scale, and sustain their e-commerce journey with confidence.
+APNAVYAPYAAR is an intelligent assistant designed to help first-time entrepreneurs and small-town sellers start, scale, and sustain their e-commerce journey with confidence.
 It simplifies the process of going online by offering AI-powered mentorship, platform recommendations, automated product listing, and sustainability insights — all tailored to the seller’s region, demand trends, and business stage.

-VyapYaarAI uses advanced natural language models (like Gemini) and contextual market data to provide personalized business suggestions, sustainable product ideas, and strategic pricing tools.
+APNAVYAPYAAR uses advanced natural language models (like Gemini) and contextual market data to provide personalized business suggestions, sustainable product ideas, and strategic pricing tools.
 It also enables smart content generation for promotions and listing optimization, reducing the technical and creative barriers for new-age digital sellers.

 Built with accessibility in mind, VyapYaarAI leverages tools like VITE for ease of use and integrates modular AI components for scalable development.
 The system is structured to support multi-tiered user journeys: those who are just exploring entrepreneurship and those ready to launch online.